Get information to support you and your loved one with recovery from the ICU when you return home.

 Voice and breathing

 Your breathing might have changed or might not be as strong as before.
 You might notice wheezing, congestion, or degrees of shortness of breath.
-Your nurse will check your breathing patterns and rate regularly.
 Your doctor might order medication to help open your lung passages and make breathing easier.

 -